solectrus/senec-collector/README.md

 Linux machine with Docker installed

 Tested on:

-- Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster)
+- Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster) and 11 (bullseye)
 - Synology NAS DS220+ on DSM 7.1

 ## Getting started